jonclayden/RNifti/README.md

 }
 ```

-(`RNifti` will also have to be added to the import list in the package's `DESCRIPTION` file, as well as `LinkingTo`.)
+(`RNifti` will also have to be added to the `Imports` list in the package's `DESCRIPTION` file, as well as `LinkingTo`.)
 The `RNiftiAPI.h` header should only be included once per package, since it contains function implementations.
 Multiple includes will lead to duplicate symbol warnings from your linker.
 Therefore, if multiple source files require access to the NIfTI-1 reference implementation, it is recommended that the API header be included alone in a separate ".c" or ".cpp" file, while others only include the main `RNifti.h`.